 This is a really great book for upper elementary!
 Mounting his horse, cold-hearted John Leep smiles as he anticipates evicting the widow Mayes for nonpayment of rent.
 When she comes up with the rent after all, Leep, unwilling to be disappointed, knocks her coins to the floor and hides one of them in his boot.
 The widow will be evicted in the morning; but as he departs, Leep is pursued by an unseen stalker.
 As Leep rides faster, so does his pursuer–clippity-cloppity, clippity-cloppity–until Leep reaches his home.
 Is John Leep safe at last or is Ol’ Clip-Clop gonna SWALLOW HIM WHOLE?!!!!

 This is a really fun book to read with the lights off and with a flashlight.
 Laszlo is afraid of the dark.
 The dark lives in the same house as Laszlo.
 Mostly, though, the dark stays in the basement and doesn’t come into Lazslo’s room.
 But one night, it does.
 This is the story of how Laszlo stops being afraid of the dark.
 Also available in Spanish titled La oscuridad.
+In addition to being one of my favorite children’s books about Halloween, it’s also a really great book about bravery and facing your fears.

 The Widow’s Broom